Lesson Plan - Get It!

 Turn to your parent or teacher and tell him or her your ideas about what is happening in the above picture.

 If you aren't sure what to say, think about the following questions:

-- What is the little girl with the two fluffy pony tails doing?
+- What is the man with the glasses doing?

 Did you finish talking about the picture?

-Did you say that man standing is telling the others a story about something exciting or interesting that he saw, or that happened to him?
-Or, maybe you said they were playing a game of charades and he is pretending to be a monkey.
-Whatever you said — whether you said he was telling a story or not — you told a story about what you thought was happening in the picture!
+Did you say that woman standing is telling the others a story about something exciting or interesting that she saw, or that happened to her?
+Or, maybe you said they were playing a game of charades and she is pretending to be a kangaroo.
+Whatever you said — whether you said she was telling a story or not — you told a story about what you thought was happening in the picture!

 That was pretty tricky, wasn't it?
 The truth is, stories take on all different shapes and forms, from telling about a picture, to poetry, to telling about your day around the dinner table, and all the way to chapter books.